 It’s a lot of fun being part of Vancouver’s food community.
 The food community in Vancity is full of very warm, talented and passionate people and I am fortunate to be a part of it.

-If you’re interested in a food collaboration, you can contact me on this site in contacts or direct message me on my Instagram account: @west_rosa
+If you’re interested in some custom food photography or recipe development for your brand, you can reach me by email at: email@example.com or you can send me a message on my Instagram account: @west_rosa

 The cameras I use: